KhoaMac/MyBigNumber/README.md

 # MyBigNumber
-This code can only complie in console (CMD):
+This code can be only complied in console (CMD):
 1) Open cmd and dir into this folder
 2) Input: javac MyBigNumberMain.java
 3) Input: java MyBigNumberMain sum(number_1, number2)